ibm-cloud-docs/watsonxdata/qhmm-overview.md

 {: #ovrvw_qhmm}

-Query History Monitoring and Management (QHMM) is a service that stores and manages the diagnostic data such as, queries history and query event-related information of the Presto(Java) and Presto(C++) engine in a storage bucket.
+Query History Monitoring and Management (QHMM) is a service that stores and manages the diagnostic data such as, heap dumps, thread dumps, queries history and query event-related information of the Presto(Java) and Presto(C++) engine in a storage bucket.
 You can retrieve the stored history files for analysis, debugging and monitoring purpose.

 QHMM primarily aims to address the issue of data persistence for serviceability data.
 When the engine restarts or go offline, there are chances of losing valuable diagnostic data they generate.
 QHMM resolves the issue by storing such data in object storage solutions like COS (Cloud Object Storage) or Minio buckets.
 The data is organized in a structured folder hierarchy, making it easily accessible for users to retrieve and analyze.